NVIDIAGameWorks/toolkit-remix/docs/howto/learning-models.md

 > 📝 All Ingested files, even textures & models, will have MetaData files.

-## Replacing a Model
+## Replacing, Adding, or Appending a Model

+**Replacing a Model**
+This involves substituting an existing model with a new one.

+**Adding a Model**
+Adding a model typically refers to incorporating a new model alongside existing ones.

+**Appending a Model**
+ Appending a model implies sequentially adding models to a project.
+For example, you might start with a basic scene and then append additional models to enhance or expand the environment.

 1. **Access Stage**: Go to the "Stage" tab on the top right.
 2. **Select Asset Replacements**: Choose the "Asset Replacements" tab on the left.
 3. **Layers**: In the top left, you'll see layers.
 Select your desired layer as the edit target.
 4. **Choose Mesh**: Pick your mesh for replacement.
 5. **Selection Tab**: Look at the "Selection" tab, where you'll find the original model hash and the converted/captured USD.
-6. **Add New Reference**: Click "Add New Reference" and navigate to the ingested model.
+6. **Add New Reference**: Click “Add New Reference” and navigate to the ingested model to append the new reference.
 7. **Adjust Position and Properties**: Modify the positioning, orientation, and scale using "Object Properties" until it matches the original.
 You can then safely delete the original captured asset and save that layer.